OUR NEW ANTHOLOGY - ON SALE MAY 21ST

 Jesse Green writes: “With wit, a light hand, and even occasional raggedness…The Woman’s Party is bracing political theater.”
 CLICK HERE TO READ THE FULL REVIEW

 YOU'RE INVITED TO THE WOMAN'S PARTY

-Originally scheduled for Summerworks 2020, The Woman’s Party by Rinne B. Groff has been adapted into a three-party video series directed by Tara Ahmadinejad, which will begin airing April 22nd.
-It’s free to watch, but registration is required – you can do that HERE
+Originally scheduled for Summerworks 2020, The Woman’s Party by Rinne B. Groff has been adapted into a three-party video series directed by Tara Ahmadinejad.
+Episode One is available now – it’s free to watch, but registration is required – CLICK HERE TO WATCH

 ANNOUNCING WINTERWORKS 2021: NEW BEGINNINGS